mrbusche/randomOrder/README.md

-ColdFusion code that generates a random order from a return separated list
+JavaScript code that generates a random order from a return separated list

 Working example https://matthewbusche.com/random/